nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Autocomplete

-The current implementation consists of a Ui componenet called `AutoCompleteListPanel` which is made up of `AutocompleteCells`.
+The current implementation consists of a Ui component called `AutoCompleteListPanel` which is made up of `AutocompleteCells`.
 Each `AutoCompleteCell` contains a command word.
 Command words are retrieved by calling `getAutocompleteCommands()` in `LogicManager` and populated by `MainWindow` in the `fillInnerParts()` method.